Pamela Courson: Early life

 Courson was born in Weed, California.
 Her father, Columbus "Corky" Courson (1918–2008), had been a Navy bombardier (attaining the rank of Commander in the U.S. Naval Reserve) before he became a junior high school principal in Villa Park, California.
 Her mother, Pearl "Penny" Courson (1923–2014), was a homemaker who did interior design.
-After she died at age 90 in 2014, her New York Times obituary described her as a regular reader of that newspaper, a "staunch liberal" and a "connoisseur of the arts."
+After she died at age 90 in 2014, her New York Times obituary described her as a regular reader of that newspaper, a "staunch liberal" and a "connoisseur of the arts".
 Courson had one sibling, a sister named Judith, who died in 2018.
 She attended Orange High School in Orange, California.

 Involvement with Morrison

 Courson and Jim Morrison met at the London Fog nightclub on the Sunset Strip in 1966, while she was an art student at Los Angeles City College.
 In his 1998 memoir, Light My Fire: My Life with The Doors, keyboardist Ray Manzarek stated that Courson and a friend saw the band during their stint at the London Fog.

 Morrison and Courson had an open relationship, at times very charged and intense, and also described as "on-again, off-again" as both maintained ongoing relationships with others, while also being strongly committed to each other in their own way.
-One of Courson's more significant, ongoing relationships was with the French nobleman and heroin dealer Jean de Breteuil.
-Morrison hated heroin and would become angry at Courson for using it.
+One of Courson's more significant, ongoing relationships was with Jean de Breteuil, a French nobleman and drug dealer.
+Morrison hated heroin and would become angry at Courson for using it, although Marianne Faithfull and others claimed that Morrison ultimately died of a heroin overdose supplied by de Breteuil.

 From 1969 to 1971, Courson operated Themis, a fashion boutique that Morrison bought for her with his royalties from the album Strange Days.

 It has been rumored that Neil Young wrote the song "Cinnamon Girl" about her, as well as "The Needle and the Damage Done", but both have been denied.